FengJiang94/RNAseqFast/README.md

 - **GOnKegg**: A function to perform GO and Kegg analysis given a gene list.

 Here is an example  to perform DE analysis for RNA-seq:
-Input data used here can be downloaded from the Example inputs
+Input data used here can be downloaded from [Example inputs](https://github.com/FengJiang94/ExampleData).

 ```
 library(RNAseqFast)